The Churches of Britain and Ireland

 Austin Friars Monastery was founded in 1313, and like so many others, fell victim to Henry VIII.
 It is commemorated in the modern street called Friary, and the actual site of the monastery now lies beneath an office block.
 ST 59507 72527. © Carole Sage (2017).

 Bristol General Hospital Chapel was built, along with the hospital, in the mid 19th century.
 The hospital was closed in 2012, and the buildings, including the chapel, are being converted into flats and houses.
-Another view, and the gates to the site, with the chapel visible behind.
+The gates to the site, with the chapel visible behind.
 ST 58855 72165.
-All © Carole Sage (2016).
+All © Carole Sage (2016 and 2018).
 An old photo of the interior is available here.

 The site of Canynge's Chapel which was part of Canynge House, which stood on Redcliffe Street.
 Canynge was a very wealthy Bristol merchant, and five times Mayor of Bristol, in the 15th century.
 His house, which seems to have survived the blitz, was demolished as part of redevelopment, and the site now mainly of the gap between the office buildings shown in the photo. in The Loxton Collection has an illustration of the interior.
 ST 59079 72543. © Carole Sage (2016).